-The following table provides information on the equity securities of the Company that are authorized for issuance under its equity compensation plans as of January 28, 2023:
+The following table provides information on the equity securities of the Company that are authorized for issuance under its equity compensation plans as of February 3, 2024:

-(a) (b) (c) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted average exercise pric of outstandin options Equity compensation plans approved by security holders 651,816 \$ 38.
-24 2,104,601 Equity compensation plans not approved by security holders TOTAL 651,816 \$ 38.
-24 2,104,601
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) (b) Weighted average exercise price of outstanding options (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by security holders 536,913 \$ 40.83 1,921,955 Equity compensation plans not approved by security holders TOTAL 536,913 \$ 40.83 1,921,955

-- (1) Includes 53,010 RSUs and 13,562 DSUs that will be awarded at a future date elected by the participant.
-It also includes 402,277 RSUs that may be awarded if service periods are met and 82,016 PSUs that may be awarded if specified targets and service periods are met.
-The weighted average exercise price of outstanding options does not include these awards. - (2) Includes 119,541 shares remaining under our ESPP and 119,362 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2023.
+- (1) Includes 38,734 RSUs and 14,555 DSUs that will be awarded at a future date elected by the participant.
+It also includes 302,492 RSUs that may be awarded if service periods are met and 112,037 PSUs that may be awarded if specified performance targets and service periods are met at an amount higher or lower than target awarded.
+The weighted average exercise price of outstanding options does not include these awards. - (2) Includes 85,136 shares remaining under our ESPP and 117,324 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2024.